abdulkarimogaji/Youtube-Playlist-Downloader/readme.md

 - Threading and queuing implemented

 New-Feature To Add:
+- python curses to make it look cooler
 - automatically download a lower resolution when higher resolution is not available
+- proper progress bar